UX design is a term that you might begin to hear if you’re in the process of getting a new website.

 If you’re new to the web design and development process, it can be disorientating hearing lots of tech jargon.

-As designers and developers, we can sometimes be guilty of ‘tech talk.’
-But we’re also really determined to explain things clearly and simply to our clients.
+As designers and developers, we can sometimes be guilty of ‘tech talk.'
+But we also really determined to explain things clearly and simply to our clients.

 So we’re going to explore UX design here.
 And for starters, let’s unpack the acronym.

 UX design is the web design discipline of designing with the user in mind.
-UX design means always thinking about user interaction and usability of a site.
+UX design involves always thinking about user interaction and usability of a site.

 A significant part of UX design is the research phase.
-This involves a study of your audience and your customers.
+This involves a study of your audience, your customers.

 A UX designer will want to know as much as possible about the users of your site.
 How old do they tend to be?
 Are they working professionals?
 Do they engage well with your current site?